EVMcrispr/evmcrispr-doc/aragonOS/finance.md

 `revoke voting finance EXECUTE_PAYMENTS_ROLE false`

-This would remove the ability for the voting app to execute a payment, while keeping the Permission Manager in place should this perission need to be modified in the future.
+This would remove the ability for the voting app to execute a payment, while keeping the Permission Manager in place should this permission need to be modified in the future.

 ## Modifying the App